 The intention is to create an experience through which we will learn about key parts of our American history that resonate today, examine this history as it relates to our current society and our lives through the lens of our Christian faith, deepen our faith and strengthen our CUCC community.

 The trip, including travel, will take five days.
-We will likely travel in private vehicles but are also looking into van rental.
-Costs would include travel, hotels, food and admission fees.
-Some scholarship money would be available for those who need assistance.
+We will travel in private vehicles but are also looking into van rental.
+Costs would include travel, hotels, food and admission fees ($600 total).
+Some scholarship money is available for those who need assistance.

-Montgomery: the National Memorial for Peace and Justice, The Legacy Museum, Dr. King’s parsonage, and the Rosa Parks Museum
+Montgomery: the National Memorial for Peace and Justice, The Legacy Museum, the Freedom Rides Museum, and the Rosa Parks Museum